 - 61. In the event that Jack moves into the care home favoured by his family, for how long will his costs be met by a contribution of up to £700 per week from the local authority? - A. For the duration of his stay. - B. For the first six weeks as part of an intermediate care package. - C. For the first twelve weeks. - D. Until his house is sold. - 62.
 Jack wants to protect his house so that he can leave it to Simon so he intends to gift the house to Simon now.
 Why would Jack's financial adviser be concerned about his intentions? - A. Jack could lose any current or future entitlement to State benefits. - B. Jack could increase his Inheritance Tax liability on death as a consequence of the action being considered. - C. Jack would have an immediate Inheritance Tax liability as a result of giving away his home. - D. The local authority may view this action as a deliberate deprivation of assets. - 63.
-In order to preserve as much of his estate as possible, Jack is going to apply for a deferred payment agreement to fund his care.
-When the house is eventually sold to repay the agreement, his children will have to pay the accumulated costs of his - A. care only. - B. care plus interest. - C. care plus interest and administration fees. - D. care, plus interest and a percentage of the growth in the property since the start of the agreement.
+The local authority is assessing Jack to determine his personal contribution for his care costs and has been advised that he can retain some of his weekly income.
+How much can he retain? - A. The Attendance Allowance. - B. His Pension Credit. - C. £24.90 - D. £32.60